Our Story

 Every month you will get back 2kg of of high quality vermicompost,

-which you can use in your vegetable garden or pot plants to grow food again.
+which you can use in your vegetable garden to grow food again.
 The vermicompost has all the nutrients a plant could possibly need, so all you need to do is add water and seeds and it will give you homegrown food.
-Imagine when we scale and 1000s of homes are receiving the basic ingredient for growing organic food, how the food system will change!
-This is our way of tackling food security in South Africa, while solving the waste problem.

 My journey into composting of organic waste was borne out of my experience with working with farmers while doing water research...During my international Msc in Integrated Water Resource Management in Germany, Vietnam and Jordan, I realised that the soil is the most important component in the water cycle.